from £43 /night help Price for guests, Nights

 The cottage was built in 1870 to accomadate the mining boom in nearby Nercwys Forest and has recently been restored and renovated to a high standard to reveal several original features such as the master fireplace in the lounge and fireplaces in both bedrooms.

 The Cottage includes a living area with Freeview TV, and DVD player with free wifi from May 2014 and a breathtaking view of the surrounding countryside.
 A antique pine farmhouse table provides dining for 4 persons.
 An adjoining kitchen is brand new with new integrated fridge, washing machine and oven/ hob.
 The bedrooms have been styled to reflect the cottage history with cast iron style beds, throws, fairy tale dressing table and classic style cabinets.The master bedroom also has a new lcd freeview TV installed.The cottage has had a new bathroom suite installed with electric shower and electric heating throughout.
-The lounge incorporates a Aga woodburning stove with logs supplied.
+The lounge incorporates a Aga woodburning stove with a basket of logs supplied.
 Outside is a private enclosed rear gardens backing onto fields and trees.
 The garden is laid to grass and has a large summer house with cane furniture and bbq.

 Parking is provided outside the cottage on the road which is extremely quiet.